Shylock

 Shakespeare Retold (Modern Verse)

-I am not well: please send the deed to me
+I am not well.
+Send the deed after me

 And I will sign it.